rostislav-nikitin/coasyncpp/README.md

 ### Problem

-The fist one is a C++ asyncronous API wich is foce us to use spagetti code like below.
+The first one is a C++ asynchronous API that encourages us to write spaghetti code like the one below.

 ```C++
 int main(int argc, char* arg[])